learningOrchestra/mlToolKits/README.md

 We recommand using a **GUI REST API** caller like [Postman](https://www.postman.com/product/api-client/) or [Insomnia](https://insomnia.rest/).
 Of course, regular `curl` commands from the terminal remain a possibility.

-The details for each feature are available in the [documentation](https://learningorchestra.github.io/docs/usage/#rest-api).
+The details for REST API are available in the [open api documentation](https://app.swaggerhub.com/apis-docs/learningOrchestra/learningOrchestra/v1.0).

 ### Using the Python package